TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>What makes a Terraform code module?
-In other words, what a module is from practical perspective?</summary>
+In other words, what a module is from practical perspective? ✅ </summary>

 Basically any file or files in a directory is a module in Terraform.
 There is no special syntax to use in order to define a module.

 </b></details>

 <details>
-<summary>How do you test a Terraform module?</summary><br><b>
+<summary>How do you test a Terraform module? ❎ </summary><br><b>

 There are multiple answers, but the most common answer would likely to be using the tool <code>terratest</code>, and to test that a module can be initialized, can create resources, and can destroy those resources cleanly.

 </b></details>

 <details>
-<summary>When creating a module, do you prefer to use inline blocks, separate resources or both? why?</summary>
+<summary>When creating a module, do you prefer to use inline blocks, separate resources or both? why? ✅ </summary>

 No right or wrong here.